 “Seriously, God?
 You want me to post about this?
 But don’t you know this issue is such a struggle for me and I don’t feel like I have a handle on it…”

-I’ve always been a talker.
-I have felt compelled to let others know what I think.
+I’ve always been a talker, whether expressing my opinions on things, or speaking about things I “think” I know.
 Sometimes I have said something and one of my kids would say “you just made that up, didn’t you mom?” and I would have to say “yes – but it could be right”.

 I never really cussed much or said hurtful things to or about people on purpose.
-But I’m not the most tactful when I share my opinions either.
-It’s been a lifelong problem.
-I can look back and see that I’ve opened my mouth on many occasions to “help” and it backfired bigtime.
-Learning to examine my heart before speaking is a lesson God is frequently working on with me.
+But I’m not the most tactful when I share my thoughts either.
+It’s been a lifelong problem for me.
+I can look back and see that I’ve opened my mouth on many occasions to “help” and it backfired big time.
+Learning to examine my heart before speaking is a lesson God continues to work on with me.

 The book of Proverbs has wisdom for those of us who have a tendency to speak carelessly.

 ‘Too much talk leads to sin.
 Be sensible and keep your mouth shut.
 The words of the godly encourage many, but fools are destroyed by their lack of common sense.’
 Proverbs 10:19, 21